 - Teach that having a little alcohol before age 21 causes brain damage.
 Or later alcohol abuse.

 Nothing can insure that your child won’t become an alcoholic.
 For example, some religious groups prohibit drinking alcohol.
-For those members who completely abstain, there is no risk.
+Of course, for those members who completely abstain, there is no risk.

 However, among those members who do drink, the rate of alcoholism is much higher.
 That’s in comparison to members of other religious groups.
-So teaching abstention can actually backfire for many people.
+So teaching abstention can actually backfire.

 III.
 Resources for “Will My Child Become an Alcoholic?”

 Chafitz, M. Liquor: The Servant of Man.
 London: Phoenix.

 Engs, R. Alcohol and other Drugs: Self-responsibility.
 Bloomington: Tichenor.

 - ______.
 Responsible Drug and Alcohol Use.